Bacterial Cell Cycle Group

 Anna Elisabeth Ebbensgaard

 In response to the increasing worldwide threat to human health posed by the emergence of bacterial resistance to currently used antibiotics, the overall aim of the recently established “Center for Peptide Antibiotics” (CEPAN) is to establish a discovery platform for peptide-based antibiotics against bacterial pathogens.
 In particular, we are interested in the discovery of new antimicrobial peptides and identification of novel targets for peptide and PNA (peptide nucleic acid) based peptides, as well as in the discovery of bacterial envelope permeabilizing peptides (EPPs).
-We used intracellular peptide display to identify novel hit peptides as well as novel targets for antibiotics.
-Combinatorial peptide libraries are generated, expressed intracellularly and screened for bioactivity.
-The SICLOPPS (split intein-mediated circular ligation of peptides and proteins) technology, a split-intein based method, enables the generation of genetically encoded cyclic peptide libraries in Escherichia coli.
-Cyclic peptides generated by the SICLOPPS technology that are interfering with bacterial growth are identified by deep sequencing and/or FACS based cell sorting and might as act as novel lead peptides for further drug development
+We use intracellular peptide display to identify novel hit peptides as well as novel targets for antibiotics.
+Coupling intracellular peptide display to either deep sequencing or more traditional bioactivity assays, we aim to identify novel bioactive peptides targeting bacterial pathogens.

 Sinha, A.K., Løbner-Olesen, A. and Riber, L. 2020.
 Bacterial Chromosome Replication and DNA Repair During the Stringent Response.
 Front.
 Microbiol., 11, 582113. doi: 10.3389/fmicb.2020.582113